LBlend/MornBot/README.md

 It is preferred that you also consider the following, however it is not required:

-* Using embeds to send messages
+* Use embeds
-* Messages should be in norwegian
+* All responses should be in norwegian

 ## License